 Using the ring you already have

 If you already have the ring that fits you perfectly, it can help you in determining your ring size.
 This method is especially good if the ring you have and the new ring you've chosen have similar shape.
 Besides your ring, you will also need a ruler with millimeter scale.
-Put your ring on a ruler as shown on a photo and note the inside diameter of the ring in millimeters - this will be your ring size.
+Put your ring on a ruler and note the inner diameter of the ring in millimeters - this will be your ring size.
 For example, the inner diameter of the ring on the photo is 16.5 mm, so the size of the ring is 16.5.

 Using a string